amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

   where :math:`Q` is a :math:`n_{\mathrm{samples}} \times n_{\mathrm{features}}` matrix with orthogonal columns and :math:`R` is a :math:`n_{\mathrm{features}}\times n_{\mathrm{features}}` triangular matrix.

-* SVD: Singular value decomposition can be used to compute standard MSE and Ridge regression models.
+* SVD: the singular value decomposition can be used to compute standard MSE and ridge regression models.

   .. math::